South Sudan – Alarming Surge in Violence and Barriers to Health Care

 Contact us

-About MSF East Africa
+About MSF Eastern Africa

 Médecins Sans Frontières/Doctors Without Borders (MSF) is an international, independent, medical humanitarian organisation that delivers emergency aid to people affected by armed conflict, epidemics, natural disasters and exclusion from healthcare.
 MSF offers assistance to people based on need, irrespective of race, religion, gender or political affiliation.